ainsleighdouglas/Gun-Violence-DH140/Group Assignments/Status Report.md

 [Illinois income - Census Data](https://censusreporter.org/data/table/?table=B19001&geo_ids=04000US17,01000US,050|04000US17&primary_geo_id=04000US17)

+- Breaks down income of people in Illinois by counties

 [Illinois Education Attainment - Census Data](https://censusreporter.org/data/table/?table=B15002&geo_ids=04000US17,050|04000US17&primary_geo_id=04000US17)

+- Breakes down educational attinment of males and females throughout Illinois by counties.

 [Texas Income - Census Data](https://censusreporter.org/data/table/?table=B19001&geo_ids=01000US,04000US48,050|04000US48&primary_geo_id=04000US48)

+- Breaks down income of people in Texas by counties

 [Texas Education Attainment - Census Data](https://censusreporter.org/data/table/?table=B15002&geo_ids=04000US48,050|04000US48&primary_geo_id=04000US48)

+- Breakes down educational attinment of males and females throughout Texas by counties.

 ### Concerns

-Some of our minor concerns are whether our data visualizations are interesting enough, and we worry if our two selected states will vary enough from each other.
-However, what poses greater concern is we are too committed to including a sentiment analysis when not necessary, or if we are even able to compile a data set of tweets to begin with.
+Minor concerns:
+- Our data visualizations not being visually interesting
+- Will the selected states vary enough from each other

+Major concerns:
+- Is us wanting a sentiment analysis going to strengthen our research or is it us trying really hard to incorporate it
+- How we will compile a dataset of tweets about guns in each state at given years